Father of the Bride’s opening lines – How to Kick Things Off…

 If it’s a big wedding use ‘ladies and gentlemen’ to address the guests.
 Contrary to some perceptions it’s not overly pompous, you’re merely playing a part and guests enjoy that formality as being part of a very special day.
 For smaller weddings replace with ‘everyone’ or another more intimate term.

-Don’t leave it beyond the first paragraph to include the names of the bride and groom.
+Don’t leave it beyond the first paragraph after your opening lines, to include the names of the bride and groom.
 It’s their day and they are the focus, bring them into play in name only, quite early on.
 Then build their parts as the speech progresses.